Modhura Palit

-Modhura Palit (ISC) is an Indian cinematographer.
-She is the first Indian to receive the Pierre Angénieux ExcelLens award at Cannes.
+Modhura Palit (ISC) is an Indian cinematographer and director.
+She is the first Indian to receive the Cannes Film Festival's Pierre Angénieux ExcelLens award.

+Career

-She studied cinematography from Satyajit Ray Film and Television Institute (SRFTI).
-Member of the Indian Society of Cinematographers (ISC), Indian Women Cinematographers Collective (IWCC) as well as of the Eastern India Cinematographers Association (EICA), she is part of the Busan Asian Film Academy (AFA), and she took part in the Looking China Youth Film Project in 2015.
-She was part of Berlinale Talents 2023 under Berlin International Film Festival.
-She has received PESGSPC" Honorary Membership for the Outstanding Contribution to International Art Photography by Cyprus Pascal English School and Greek School Photography Club and the PESGSPC Grand Progress Award "GPA - By FIAP (Fédération Internationale de l'Art Photographique).
-She was also in board of Jury in ImagineIndia International Film Festival Madrid.
-She is the recipient of the Shera Bangali Award for Cinema in 2024, presented by ABP Ananda.
+Palit studied cinematography at the Satyajit Ray Film and Television Institute.
+She is a member of the Indian Society of Cinematographers, Indian Women Cinematographers Collective, the Eastern India Cinematographers Association, and the Busan Asian Film Academy.
+She participated in the Looking China Youth Film Project in 2015.
+She was a part of Berlinale Talents 2023 for the Berlin International Film Festival.
+She was also on the board for the ImagineIndia International Film Festival Madrid.
+She was the recipient of the Shera Bangali Award for Cinema in 2024, presented by ABP Ananda.

+Palit has worked on multiple feature films, web series, and other visual mediums.
+Her work includes films that have been both critically and commercially acclaimed.
+She is known for her visual work in films like Ami O Manohar, Bahadur-the Brave, Amar Colony, Tekka, Kishmish, and others.
+She was the director of photography for the Netflix series Kurukshetra.
+She had also worked on one of India's first VR projects Black Wing in 2018, an unreleased Indo-British production.
+Palit helped Watchmaker, an experimental feature film.
+She made her directorial debut with the episode "Troilokyo" in the Zee5 web series Ganoshotru, receiving critical and popular acclaim.

+Palit advocates for the inclusion of women in the technical field of filmmaking, and serves as an academic counselling member at Satyajit Ray Film and Television Institute as an alumni.

+Awards

-She was awarded the Pierre Angénieux ExcelLens in Cinematography (Special Encouragement Award for promising cinematographer) at the 2019 Cannes Film Festival making her the first Indian to win this award.
-She received the award alongside legendary cinematographer Bruno Delbonnel, who received the lifetime achievement award for cinematography.
-With this award she is one of the only three Indians who have received technical awards at Cannes.
-The other two being V. Santaram and Santosh Sivan.
+Palit was awarded the Pierre Angénieux ExcelLens in Cinematography (Special Encouragement Award for Promising Cinematographer) at the 2019 Cannes Film Festival, making her the first Indian to win the award.
+She received the award alongside cinematographer Bruno Delbonnel, who received the lifetime achievement award for cinematography.
+With this award, she is one of the only three Indians who have received technical awards at Cannes, alongside V. Santaram and Santosh Sivan.

-She has been working on over 30 short-films, tvc, documentaries, corporate films and feature films.
-Her work includes a wide range of films that have been both critically and commercially acclaimed.
-She is known for her masterful visual work in films like Ami O Manohar, Bahadur-the brave, Amar Colony, Tekka, Kishmish, Dilkhush, Naxalbari, Ek duaa, Dabaru, Kacher Manush, Kothamrito, The PaperBoy, Aator etc. Watchmaker – experimental feature film Modhura shot is part of Dhaka University film studies curriculum.
-The films she has worked in has won multiple awards in India and in other prestigious film festivals across the world.
-She is currently the most prolific female cinematographer working in eastern India, championing and inspiring the inclusion of more women in the technical field in filmmaking.
+She won the Best Debut Director Award at the Kerala International Film Festival in 2018 for her work on Ami O Manohar, and received the Sera Bengali Award by ABP Ananda for her contribution to cinema in 2024.

-Bahadur - the Brave won New Directors at San Sebastián International Film Festival (first Indian film to win this award) and Silver Gateway Award at Jio Mami Mumbai Film Festival 2023.
+Bahadur - the Brave won the New Directors category at San Sebastián International Film Festival, the first Indian film to win this award, and the Silver Gateway Award at Jio Mami Mumbai Film Festival 2023.